-This will bring up a a list of all the people who have tweeted that URL.
+This will bring up a list of all the people who have tweeted that URL.

 So to narrow this down I only want to look at what Topsy calls “Highly Influential” people.
 These are the people with large highly engaged audiences that can send a butt load of traffic your way.

-We have one more stop on our journey to identify influencers who can send a lot of traffic are way.
+We have one more stop on our journey to identify influencers who can send a lot of traffic our way.

 Most of you are probably already familiar with bit.ly.
 It is a link shortening service (and one of the most popular out there).